namin/selfopt/README.md

 - `(summary_per)`

-You'll see that `f` wins as n<=26 and `f_iter` wins as n>26, and the win is proportionally bigger the furthr from n=26.
+You'll see that `f` wins as n<=26 and `f_iter` wins as n>26, and the win is proportionally bigger the further from n=26.
 This is the output of `(print_summary_per)`:

 ```